Veeva Direct Data API: A Complete Technical Guide

 -

-Data Ecosystem Integration: The planned open-source accelerators (for Redshift, Snowflake, etc.) lower technical barriers, and we may see Veeva partner solutions emerge (consultancies, ISVs) that package “Vault Data in the Cloud” offerings.
-Eventually, Direct Data API could become a standard component of life sciences data lakes, on par with financial or marketing data in enterprise BI.
+Data Ecosystem Integration: The now-available open-source accelerators (for Snowflake, Databricks, Redshift, Azure SQL, Microsoft Fabric, and SQLite) lower technical barriers, and Veeva partner solutions are emerging from consultancies and ISVs that package “Vault Data in the Cloud” offerings.
+Direct Data API is rapidly becoming a standard component of life sciences data lakes, on par with financial or marketing data in enterprise BI.

 -